 Enabling Docker Runner

-Bamboo provides support for Docker for Mac, and Docker for Ubuntu in version 17 and later.
+Bamboo provides support for Docker for Mac, and Docker for Linux in version 17 and later.

 Docker Runner can be enabled for jobs and deployment environments when: